 By: Captain Terry Preston.

-Captain Preston inquired if Pat Showalter could provide a brief overview
+Captain Preston inquired if Pat Showalter could provide a brief overview of VPP.

 BY: Patrick Showalter

 On May 26, OSHA launched three new initiatives, the VPP corporate, VPP Challenge for Construction, and the OSHA Challenge program.
 OSHA called the challenge plan a road map to safety and health.
 The agency has mapped out an effective tool to monitor an employers' progression through the elements of VPP, hopefully when finished employers' will be able to apply for VPP.
 The Challenge program is also an area where OSHA can provide recognition to sites which have completed these stages.
 The recognition is given once a corporation has completed stage one; they receive a letter from an OSHA area office, stage two, from a regional office, and stage three, from the national office.
 An administrator monitors and tracks the progression of the sites, and supplies that information to OSHA's directorate on a quarterly or annual basis.
 There are 10 administrators at this point.
 Once the pilot project for the administrator term expires and the agency examines the results OSHA is going to open it up to other administrators.

 Chairman Thornton asked Mr. Showatler if his presentation could be entered into the record.
 Mr. Showatler agreed and documents marked for identification as Exhibit 13A Occupational Safety and Health Administration Challenge Pilot, background paper, Exhibit 13B the Challenge Pilot Summary Status Report, and Exhibit 13C the Challenge Pilot Stage 1 Tracking Form were received in the record.